Parachute cord: Usage

 Paracord has also been used for whipmaking.
 The durability and versatility of this material has proved beneficial for performing whip crackers and enthusiasts.
 Since nylon does not rot or mildew, it has become known as an all-weather material for whipmaking.

 Hikers and outdoor sports enthusiasts sometimes use "survival bracelets" made of several feet of paracord which is woven into a compact and wearable form.
 Such bracelets are meant to be unraveled when one needs rope for whatever purpose — securing cargo, lashing together poles, fixing broken straps or belts, or assisting with water rescues.
 Young survivalists, such as Girl Scouts and Boy Scouts, are also taught the importance of using the paracord as a survival tool.
 On the other hand, the paracord is a poor choice for an emergency tourniquet as its small diameter will crush tissue without applying the needed pressure to stop bleeding.

 Another use of parachute cord is in the stringing of mallet percussion instruments, such the xylophone, marimba, or vibraphone.

 A very similar usage niche is nylon webbing, a strong, economical fabric woven as a flat strip or tube, also often used in place of rope.

 Additional uses for parachute cord are in the manufacture of items such as lanyards, belts, dog leashes, rosaries, and key chains.
 This is becoming more popular as crafters are discovering this material.

+Paracord was used by astronauts during the 82nd Space Shuttle mission to repair the Hubble Space Telescope.